-Pakistan's Imran Khan sees projected lead after just 10-15 percent votes counted
+Four Pakistan TV channels put Imran Khan ahead in polls amid rigging complaints

 “I ask everyone today - be a citizen, cherish this country, worry about this country, use your vote.”

-Khan has staunchly denied allegations by Sharif’s Pakistan Muslim League-Nawaz (PML-N) party that he is getting help from the military, which has ruled Pakistan for about half of its history and still sets key security and foreign policy in the nuclear-armed nation.
+Khan has staunchly denied allegations by PML-N that he is getting help from the military, which has ruled Pakistan for about half of its history and still sets key security and foreign policy in the nuclear-armed nation.
 The army has also dismissed allegations of meddling in the election.

 Khan’s Pakistan Tehreek-e-Insaf (PTI) party has inched ahead of PML-N in recent national polls, but even if it gets the most votes, it will likely struggle to win a majority, raising the prospect of weeks of haggling to form a messy coalition government.